Temporal witnesses of non-classicality in a macroscopic biological system: Non-Markovian Environment: analytical derivation of Eq.

 Here we will detail the procedure leading to Eq.\ref{eq:finalstateNonMarkov} and provide some useful generalisation to compute the needed coefficients for larger systems.
-The setup is the very same discussed in the Section \textit{Non-Markovian Environment}.
+The setup is the very same as discussed in Section \textit{Markovian vs Non-Markovian Environment}.

 \textit{First iteration $k=1$}.-- We start again with the polymer being in the state described by the density matrix in Eq. \ref{eq:state0iter}: being $^0\rho_{S_j}$, $j=1,...,3$, the reduced density matrix of the monomer $M_j$ \textit{before} the beginning of the homogenisation process in the $k=1$ iteration.
 We write the single monomer density matrices using the Bloch vector representation: where $\sigma$ is the vector of Pauli operators and the initial condition for the first monomer of the chain is $^0\Vec{s}_1=-\hat{z}$ since it is excited by the photon, so it is in the state $\ket{1}$.
 Similarly: where the initial conditions are $^0\Vec{s}_j=+\hat{z}$ because all the remaining monomers are \textit{not} excited by the photon at the beginning.
 Recall in fact that our photon is initially spatially localised on the first monomer.
 Moving now to the reservoir qubits, we can adopt for them too the Bloch vector representation: where $^0\Vec{r}_j=0$ because we initialise all the qubits in the reservoir in the maximally mixed state.